Standardized Tests

 When we evaluate your application for first-year admission we consider test scores as outlined below.

-• SAT – Highest section score on Evidence-Based Reading & Writing and Math
+• SAT – Highest section score on Evidence-Based Reading & Writing and Math.

 Other Standardized Tests